srikarkc/design-patterns-java/README.md

 The factory method pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory method lets a class defer instantiation to subclasses.

+### Singleton Pattern

+Ensures that a class has only 1 instance and provides a global point of access to that instance.